Mayank187/Mayank187/README.md

 ### Hi there 👋
 I am Mayank Khandelwal

-Data science enthusiast and Front end developer by proffesion.
+Data science enthusiast and Front end developer by profession.

 - 🔭 I’m currently working on some end to end data science project
 - 📫 How to reach me: Mayankkhandelwal187@gmail.com / +91-9840335468